DFE-Digital/apply-for-teacher-training/app/views/content/terms_provider.md

 2. ### Assistance for candidates

-    Our advisors will be on hand to guide candidates through the application process and help with any technical issues they have when using the service.
+    Our advisers will be on hand to guide candidates through the application process and help with any technical issues they have when using the service.

 3. ### Keeping to ‘decline by default’ time frames